-If you are travelling to the UK it can be wise to bring some cash with you. – but you might want to compare the Pound to Euro exchange rates on offer before you buy.
+If you are travelling to the UK it can be wise to bring some cash with you. – but you might want to compare the Pound to Euro exchange rates on offer before you buy Sterling here in Ireland.
 There are a few places in Ireland where you can carry out currency exchange and swap your Euros for Pounds Sterling .
 An Post (Post Office) seems to be a popular choice – but as you will see below – you can usually get better exchange rates elsewhere.

 They don’t allow online ordering, you have to go to a Post Office branch that does currency exchange .
 This service is only available in larger towns and cities – see here.
 An Post only sell Sterling and US Dollars.

-There is always the option of using an ATM abroad – see here for details of ATM Charges Abroad .
+There is also the option of using an ATM abroad to withdraw Sterling – see here for details of ATM Charges Abroad .